cyberbotics/webots-doc/guide/prerequisites.md

 The first step is to create a directory which will contain all your files related to Webots.

-> **handson**:
+> **hands on**:
 From your operating system  interface, choose a location on your hard disk where you have the writing rights (for example, your "[My]Documents" directory).
-Create there a directory that will contain all your Webots projects, and name it "my\_webots\_projects".
+Create a directory that will contain all your Webots projects, and name it "my\_webots\_projects".

 ### Start Webots

 You need to learn how to launch Webots.

-> **handson**:
+> **hands on**:
 Start Webots by following the instructions given in [this section](starting-webots.md).